HealthTech

 The best apps don’t try to be everything.
 They serve a specific need with precision and leave room to grow.
 Whether you’re focused on one market or many, what matters most is that the product makes sense — for the user, for the business, and for the future it aims to support.

-If you’re planning to move forward, start by asking the right questions.
+If you’re looking to create your own real estate app, focus on clarity, purpose, and a feature set that actually solves user pain points.
+To move forward, you need to start asking the right questions.
 The answers will shape everything that comes next.